Worthington Industries, Inc. (WOR) CEO Andy Rose on Q2 2021 Results - Earnings Call Transcript

 Phil Gibbs

-Thanks.
 Thanks for handling my multipart questions.
 I was trying to keep up with Seth.
-Second – second question here.
-CapEx is light in Q1 at least relative to the recent history, what should we anticipate for a budget this year?
+Second question here.
+CapEx is light in Q1, at least relative to the recent history, what should we anticipate for a budget this year?

 Joe Hayek